 Delaware 1 bypasses the community of Frederica to the east through an area of wetlands associated with Murderkill Creek.
 Frederica Road loops west from Bay Road to Front Street, where it becomes part of Delaware 12 east from Felton back to Delaware 1.
 Finished on June 28, 2011, a trumpet style interchange replaced the intersection with Frederica Road to the north.
 Subsequent work will add a partial cloverleaf interchange with new access roads in place of at-grade intersections with Frederica Road north, Milford Neck Road east and Tub Mill Road north.
 This two-year project commenced in spring 2016.

 Work started in February 2015 involving upgrades to SR 1 through Little Heaven focused on relocating 16,300 feet of sewer pipe.
-The utility work was completed in October 2015 in preparation for shifting the state route to the east.8 The old lanes will be converted into a west side service road adjacent to the new SR 1 expressway.
-Exit ramps will replace the signalized connections with both Bowers Beach Road east and Clapham Road (former U.S. 113 Alternate) north.
-Right in and right out connections will remove at-grade intersections with Barratts Chapel Road west and Skeeter Neck Road east.
+The utility work was completed in October 2015 in preparation for shifting the state route to the east.8 The old lanes were converted into a west side service road adjacent to the new SR 1 expressway.
+Exit ramps replaced the signalized connections with both Bowers Beach Road east and Clapham Road (former U.S. 113 Alternate) north.
+At-grade intersections with Barratts Chapel Road west and Skeeter Neck Road east were replaced with right in and right out connections.
 Phase 1 road work started in November 2015, with Phases 2 and 3 following soon there after.
-Construction extends through fall 2018.
+Construction extended through Fall 2018.

 With the exception of two driveways and a farm access road, completion of the Little Heaven Grade Separation project will extend the controlled access portion of Delaware 1 southward from Barkers Landing and the St. Johns River.
 The remainder of Delaware 1 north travels as a limited access highway to the Korean War Veterans Memorial Highway (SR 1 Turnpike) at Dover Air Force Base.